rgeraldes24/evmc/docs/ZVMC.md

 **ABI version 10**

 The ZVMC is the low-level ABI between Zond Virtual Machines (ZVMs) and Zond Clients.
-On the ZVM-side it supports classic ZVM1 and [ewasm].
+On the ZVM-side it supports classic ZVM1 and [zwasm].
 On the Client-side it defines the interface for ZVM implementations to access Zond environment and state.